 Q: If you were to rent a summer beach house for one week, and you could only invite three other Elite Series pros, who would they be and why?

 I'd invite Scott Rook because he's hands-down the best cook on tour.
-I'd have to invite Casey Ashley for the singing entertainment.
-And then, I'd invite Boyd Duckett so I could take him to the go-kart track and show him that he might be able to fly a plane, but I'm the king of the track.
+But, I'd have to invite Casey Ashley for the singing entertainment.
+And then, I'd invite Boyd Duckett to take him to the go-kart track and show him that he might be able to fly a plane, but I'm the king of the track.